OliverCodez/VerusPay/readme.md

 Lastly, customize store messages and any other settings and options to your liking.

-=== Support ===

-If you encounter any errors during install and configuration of VerusPay, please report them to me via email at johnwestbrook@pm.me or you can contact me via the Verus Coin official Discord at [VerusCoin Official Discord](https://discord.gg/VRKMP2S)

 === Frequently Asked Questions ===

-**What is the text domain for translations?**
+= What is the text domain for translations? =

 The text domain is "veruspay-verus-gateway".

-**How can I change the styling (CSS) of the checkout pages?**
+= How can I change the styling (CSS) of the checkout pages? =

 CSS options are being added in a later release to the Admin section.
 For now, most themes come with a section where you can add your own CSS styling and you can add customizations this way.

-**Does this plugin work with a shared hosting plan or a host that does not have SSH access?**
+= Does this plugin work with a shared hosting plan or a host that does not have SSH access? =

 Yes!
 But it will be "Manual Mode" only, meaning it is not directly connected or integrated with the blockchain and relies on transparent addresses you enter in the store settings (zs Sapling addresses are not allowed).

-**Can I "enforce" privacy Sapling payments?**
+= Can I "enforce" privacy Sapling payments? =

 Yes, there is an option in the payment gateway settings within WooCommerce->Settings->Payments to enforce privacy "zs" payments.
 This works in Live Mode only.

 == Screenshots ==